Gaskoin Richard Morden Wright: Nablus mission and Founding St. Luke's Hospital

-On May 26, 1903, again sick, Wright went back to England.
-In his place was first Lasbrey, who had a hospital in Old Cairo.
-Lasbrey had to leave shortly after to return to Old Cairo.
-Afterward, Doctor Cooper, another C.M.S. missionary took control of the hospital.
-After the hospital closed in September, Doctor Daoud was left solely in charge of the hospital for October.
-Afterward, Cooper was called back by the C.M.S. until Wright returned to Nablus on March 25, 1904.
+On 26 May 1903, again sick, Wright went back to England.
+His place was taken by another CMS medical missionary Frederick Oakley Lasbrey who had a hospital in Old Cairo.
+When Lasbrey returned to Old Cairo., Dr Cooper, another C.M.S. missionary, took control of the hospital.
+When, Cooper was called back by the C.M.S.
+Wright returned to Nablus on 25 March 1904.

 In 1906 Wright added two recovery wards to accommodate the growing number of patients that visited the hospital.

-On June 27, 1910, Wright and his family went back to England.
-They returned on September 29 to Nablus.

-In 1917 Wright retired from missionary service because of the start of World War I.
+In 1917 Wright retired from missionary service..

 Legacy

-The St Luke's Hospital of Nablus that Wright founded is still in operation in 2022.
-It is the only charitable hospital in Nablus.
-Wright also published a book titled, “Value of Turpentine in Gallstone Operants.”
-When Wright retired from missionary work he was honored by the C.M.S for his long service.
+The St Luke's Hospital in Nablus that Wright founded is still in operation in 2025. and remains the only charitable hospital in Nablus.
+Wright also published a book titled, Value of Turpentine in Gallstone Operants.although this method never found a place in patient treatment When Wright retired from missionary work he was honored by the C.M.S for his long service.

 Death

 After his missionary work Wright and wife returned to London.
-Wright died on September 10, 1923, in Metheringham, Lincoln, England.
+Wright died on 10 September 1923 in Metheringham, Lincoln, England.